Success to all sailors... – Tyneside potteries

 All the transfers on this page share the same flaw, visible to a greater or lesser degree: a small scratch coming off the bottom right of the letter 'L' in 'Lives'.

-Attributed to Attributed to Robert Maling, Ouseburn Bridge Pottery or
+Attributed to Robert Maling, Ouseburn Bridge Pottery, late 1830s

 A jug with the later version of the bridge transfer with long masts in the background, thought to be made after 1838.